 Class visits to places of cultural or educational significance enhance the lessons of the classroom.
-Field trips, virtual or in person, are planned by teachers and approved by the school administration with educational purposes as the primary objective and in light of financial considerations.
+Field trips, virtual or in person, are planned by teachers and approved by the school administration in order to achieve educational objectives.
+Financial considerations may bear on the feasibility and frequency of field trips.